 Weeds generally grow vigorously and compete with native plants for light, space, nutrients and soil moisture.
 Weed infestations have the potential to completely change the natural character of our bushland reserves reducing the available habitat of many native plant and animal species.

 Weeds may be declared noxious if they pose a significant risk to human health, the environment, livestock or the agricultural industry.
-Noxious Weeds are plants that must be controlled under the NSW Noxious Weeds Act 1993.
+Noxious Weeds are plants that must be controlled under the NSW Biosecurity Act 2015.
 It is the responsibility of the owners of private land as well as their occupants to ensure that reasonable and effective measures are taken to control infestations of noxious weeds.